 Now expect a long pause.
 After all, they’ve been able to get a ‘yes’ from you for years.
-They’re in shock and could respond a number of ways.
+They’re in shock and could respond in any number of ways.
 They might try to turn the tables by using the following tactics:

-Begging – “Please just this one time.
+“Please just this one time.
 I promise I won’t ask you again.”
-(Don’t believe this one)
+(Don’t believe this one.)